 As fleets scale, understanding how energy is likely to be used across the depot becomes an essential planning input.
 Rather than managing or optimizing energy during live operations, many large fleets focus on analyzing simulated charging demand to identify where constraints may emerge during future operations.

-By examining projected energy usage, expected peak demand periods, and charger utilization under different scenarios, operators can assess whether planned depot capacity is sufficient and where limitations are likely to occur.This type of analysis supports informed infrastructure decisions before investments are made, helping fleets evaluate grid connection requirements, charger quantities, and charger mix.
+By examining projected energy usage, expected peak demand periods, and charger utilization under different scenarios, operators can assess whether planned depot capacity is sufficient and where limitations are likely to occur, forming the basis for the best energy management for electric fleet operations.

 Large depots often require a mix of charging solutions.
 High-capacity chargers support vehicles with high daily energy demand, while faster charging options can provide flexibility during short dwell times or unexpected schedule changes.